CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-testing.rst

 The code below will help you test communications with your device.
 It scans all I\ :sup:`2`\ C addresses on the bus connected to the default I\ :sup:`2`\ C pins.
-For each address it tries to read something.
+For each address, it tries to read something.
 If it manages to find a device, it returns the address on the serial port so that you can catch it on your terminal.
 It also uses led flashes to communicate visually the address.